Jaki Byard: Career as teacher

 A charter faculty member of the New England Conservatory of Music jazz studies program, initially named 'Afro-American Music', Byard stayed for more than 15 years.
 He also taught at the Hartt School of Music from 1975, the Manhattan School of Music from 1989 to 1999, the New School for Jazz and Contemporary Music, and lectured for three years at Harvard University.

 As teacher and player, Byard was renowned for his knowledge of the history of jazz piano.
 This meant that some aspiring young musicians sought him out as a teacher.
 One of these was pianist Jason Moran, who described their first meeting, at a performance by the Apollo Stompers: Jaki had all these toys and whistles and bells and things that he was playing from the piano, and also screaming and yelling from the piano in joy.
 I remember thinking, 'This guy's out of his mind.'
 After the set, I went up to him, introduced myself, and said that I would be studying with him.
 He said something to the effect of, 'get ready'.
 Moran studied with Byard for four years, and credits the older man with developing his skills, building his awareness of jazz history, and creating his willingness to experiment with different styles.
 Another student, Fred Hersch, reported that Byard was both organized and chaotic as a teacher: giving his students worksheets and having them study early stride piano, but also behaving eccentrically and missing lessons.
 Classical composer Bruce Wolosoff was taught by Byard at the New England Conservatory and counts him as an important influence.
 Pianist and singer-songwriter Grayson Hugh studied with Byard in the early 1970s and reported that, "more than anyone, Jaki Byard exploded my young harmonic mind".

 Jazz flautist Jamie Baum also studied with Byard, and after his death organized a tribute band consisting mainly of his students: Baum, Adam Kolker, Jerome Harris, George Schuller and Ugonna Okegwo, called Yard Byard or The Jaki Byard Project, using compositions Byard had left with Baum but never performed.

 Death

 Byard died in his home in Hollis, Queens, New York City, of a gunshot wound on February 11, 1999.
 He was shot once in the head.
 The police reported that Byard's family, with whom he shared the house, last saw him at 6 pm, that he was killed around 10 pm, that there "were no signs of robbery, forced entry or a struggle", and that no weapon was found.
 The death was soon declared to be a homicide, but the circumstances surrounding it have not been determined, and the case remains unsolved.

-Byard was survived by two daughters, a son, four grandchildren, and six greatgrandchildren.
+Byard was survived by two daughters, a son, four grandchildren, and six great-grandchildren.
 His wife of four decades had died five years earlier.